consolidation/robo/docs/framework.md

 # Robo as a Framework

+For a faster and better start to creating your own commandline application, please see the documentation in the [g1a/starter](https://g1a/starter) project.

 There are multiple ways to use and package Robo scripts; a few of the alternatives are presented below.

 ## Creating a Standalone Phar with Robo